fbpx

 Interesting Facts

 In spite of its common name, beach sand verbena is not related to the garden verbena, which is a genus in the family Verbenaceae.
-The common name comes from the resemblance of the two very different plants.23
+The common name comes from their superficial resemblance.23

 budding purple beach sand verbena with two large green leaves